axodotdev/cargo-dist/book/src/reference/config.md

 > allow-dirty = ["ci", "msi"]
 > ```

-This is a list of [`generate`][] tasks for cargo-dist to ignore when checking if generated configuration is up to date.
+This is a list of [`generate`][generate] tasks for cargo-dist to ignore when checking if generated configuration is up to date.

 **We recommend avoiding setting this, as it prevents cargo-dist from updating these files for you whenever you update or change your configuation.
 If you think you need this, please [do file an issue](https://github.com/axodotdev/cargo-dist/issues/new) or ask us about it, so we know what settings we're missing that necessitates this (or ideally, can point you to the existing settings).**